Mesheswarage/VHDL/SSD/README.md

 ![OIP](https://github.com/Mesheswarage/VHDL/assets/97176530/d459941e-9113-4af5-99dc-aa58be351345)

 A typical SSD consists of seven individual LED segments arranged in a specific pattern to display numbers and some letters.
 Each segment can be individually controlled to form different characters.
-The program accepts a 4-bit binary input to select which character or number to display on the SSD.
+The program accepts a 4-bit binary input to select which number to display on the SSD.
 These 4 bits can represent values from 0 to 15 (in binary).
-There is an additional enable signal that controls whether the SSD should display the selected character or remain off.
-When the enable signal is active (typically high), the SSD will display the character corresponding to the 4-bit input.
+There is an additional enable signal that controls whether the SSD should display the selected number or remain off.
+When the enable signal is active (typically high), the SSD will display the number corresponding to the 4-bit input.

 ## Functionality